tyanai/vManager-Plugin-Jenkins/README.md

 please make sure \"**Wait for launched session to end**\" is checked
 \'on\' within the plugin configuration.
-Basically, your collected sessions must be in a \"complete\" state within vManager.
+Basically, your collected sessions must be in a \"complete\" state within Verisium Manager.
 The step will only move FW once ALL your collected sessions are in a \"complete\" state, and as such, this flag must be turned on.
 You can still define different states for the plugin to continue, if you like.\